nickserv/danamccurdy.com/_posts/2017-08-21-an-ecology-of-spirit.md

   - life
 image: 'http://i.imgur.com/7vSRWyB.jpg'
 ---
+_A reflection on how we use the gift of social media_

 The most powerful question I have ever heard is "Where are you directing your energy?".